CryptvJet/Pulse-Core/README.md

 1. Click and drag on the grid to paint active cells, even while the simulation is running.
 2. Press **Start** to run the simulation or **Stop** to pause.
-3. Adjust **Pulse Length**, **Fold Threshold** and **Zoom** with the sliders.
+3. Adjust **Tick Speed**, **Fold Threshold** and **Zoom** with the sliders.
 A threshold of 0 disables folding and folded cells appear dark gray.
 The current fold threshold is shown next to its slider.
 These values—and **Neighbor Count**—can be changed even while the simulation is running.
 4. Choose a tool from the **Tool** drop-down:
    - **Brush** – paint live cells.
    - **Eraser** – reset cells to 0.